warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 </tbody>
 </table>

 Price movement is pretty complicated.
 If one factor, like a dominant exchange, could explain it, everyone would be making money trading.
-But I still try to make some conclusions from this data.
-This year Bitfinex, Huobi, and OkEx, Tether based exchanges, discovery power have shown a high correlation with the close price when the traders there become successful, price rises.
+With this disclaimer out of the way, let us try to make some conclusions.
+This year Bitfinex, Huobi, and OkEx, Tether based exchanges, discovery power have shown a high correlation with the close price.
+This means that when the traders there become successful, price rises.
 When the traders there are failing, the price is falling.
 When Bitmex traders are getting a say, price is falling.
-In 2018, Bitfinex traders had a positive correlation as expected.
-But so did nearly all other data except CME and Bitmex Futures.
-There is a lot in this data, and in-depth analysis is needed to go to any conclusion.
-I thought of backtesting some trading logic based on this data.
-Still, I realized it would be full of forwarding discovery bias after having access to this data.
-At this moment, I will try much to interpret this chart.
-Make your conclusions.
-What do you guys think?
+I leave the interpretation of other past years to the viewer.

 # Limitations
 My analysis does not include market data for other derivative exchanges like Huobi, OkEx, Binance, and Deribit.
 So, all future market's influence may be going to Bitmex.
 I did not add their data because they started having an impact recently.
 A more fair assessment may be to conclude this as the new power of derivative markets instead of attributing it as the power of Bitmex.
 But Bitmex has dominated futures volume most of the time (until recently).
 And they brought the concept of perpetual swaps.

-So credit when credit is due.
+# Conclusion

-This analysis was enough for to shift my focus from a Bitfinex based trading algorithm to a <a href="/Backtest-to-Live-Bitcoin-mex/">Bitmex based one</a>.
+There is a lot in this data.
+I think there is some edge here.
+Someday I will backtest some trading logic based on this data.
+Then I will have more info and might write more.
+But, this analysis was enough for to shift my focus from a Bitfinex based trading algorithm to a <a href="/Backtest-to-Live-Bitcoin-mex/">Bitmex based one</a>.
 It has been giving me good results.

-I plan to move to other derivate markets once I need more liquidity.
-At that time, I will analyze them too.
+<br/><br/><br/>

 If you have any good ideas that you want me to write about or discuss further <a href="mailto:daniel@waterbot.xyz">contact me</a>.
-If you are interested in this analysis <a href="mailto:daniel@waterbot.xyz">contact me</a>, and I can send the python notebooks used in this analysis.
+If you are interested in this analysis and want to discuss further leave a comment or <a href="mailto:daniel@waterbot.xyz">contact me</a>.
 If there is enough interest in this measurement, I can setup a live interface that provides the live value.